Seminar Overview

 In a moment defined by the speculative promises of artificial intelligence and the pervasive undoing of intellectual life, these exchanges proposition and respond to emerging urgencies, shifting perspectives, and diverse modes of inquiry.
 Each seminar is paired with a curated reader on the Matter of Intelligence Are.na channel, grounding the dialogue and opening new paths for exploration.

-The Matter of Intelligence seminars are presented as part of the Barbara Jordan Lectures: The State of Democracy series and are organized by Eriola Pira and Carin Kuoni.
+The Matter of Intelligence seminars are generously supported by The James Howell Foundation.
+The seminars are part of the Barbara Jordan Lectures: The State of Democracy series established by Vera G. List, and are organized by Eriola Pira and Carin Kuoni.

 Seminar 1: Paying Mind: On the Uses and Abuses of the Intellectual